 From July - December 2024, the number of active participants rose from 981 to 1,337.
 (Figure 15).
 The average number of active pretrial monitoring clients in 2023 was 595.
 For 2024, the average was 1,009, representing an increase of 70%.
 As of January 2025, 84% of pretrial participants did not incur a new arrest.

-The PSJA recognizes that many community advocacy groups oppose pretrial monitoring and use of the PSA and other tools to assess risk based on static factors.
-However, as every person released to pretrial monitoring would otherwise be contributing to the ADP of the jail system, this is an important service offering that the County can facilitate to support jail population management and reduction.
+As every person released to pretrial monitoring would otherwise be contributing to the ADP of the jail system, this is an important service offering that contributes to better management of the jail population.
 It should be noted that, while services are offered by the Probation Department, the decision to release an individual with pretrial monitoring conditions is under the sole discretion of the Superior Court.